pericles-project/TechnicalAppraisalTool/README.md

 The tool is based on a Java 8 framework around Apache Tomcat.
 Analytical components are written in Python 2 and R. The models are represented as OWL ontologies and stored either in Fuseki triple store or the PERICLES Entity Registry Model Repository (ERMR).

+The tool can be accessed using any up-to-date web browser.
+It has been tested and developed using Chrome.

 ## Demonstration video

 [![Youtube video](https://raw.githubusercontent.com/pericles-project/TechnicalAppraisalTool/master/youtubevideo.png)](https://www.youtube.com/watch?v=pd7zWr7KYJw)

 This video provides an introduction to the functionality and usage of the technical appraisal tool.

+## Screenshot